KirstieJane/STEMMRoleModels/CONTRIBUTING.md

 (If you're here you ***already are*** a member of the STEMM Role Models team.)

 Your thoughts can be [questions][link_question], [bugs][link_bugs], [requests][link_requests], [applications][link_applications] or a myriad of other suggestions.
 In the next section we'll talk through some of the labels on each issue to help you select the ones you'd most like to help with.

+GitHub has a nice set of help pages if you're looking for more information about [discussing projects in issues][link_discussingissues].

 ### Labels